-The Best Straight Razor For Beginners
+The Best Straight Razor For Beginners In June 2017

 In an age of ever-accelerating technology, convenience, and disposable consumer culture, many men feel increasingly disconnected from the traditions and skills of their ancestors.